-However, it is also pertinent to ensure smooth functioning of the internal machinery that ensures the propagation of your digital marketing efforts.
+However, it is also pertinent to ensure the smooth functioning of the internal machinery that ensures the propagation of your digital marketing efforts.

 For instance, if you’re trying to increase the organic traffic on your website, thinking from an advertising-oriented standpoint isn’t enough.

-You also need to ensure that the internal processes that increase the face-value of your website are all nicely oiled-up.
+You also need to ensure that the internal processes that increase the face value of your website are all nicely oiled-up.

 At its core, marketing itself is nothing more than an experiment.

 After all, it is a dynamic endeavour that caters to the shapeshifting yet ever-existing gap between consumers and products.

 Thus, you sometimes need to be able to step away from time-tested pathways and take the road less travelled.